rekha-balan/azure-docs-test2-pr.nl-NL/articles/automation/automation-testing-runbook.md

 ---
-title: Testing a runbook in Azure Automation | Microsoft Docs
+title: Testing a runbook in Azure Automation
 description: Before you publish a runbook in Azure Automation, you can test it to ensure that works as expected.
 This article describes how to test a runbook and view its output.
 services: automation
-documentationcenter: ''
-author: mgoedtel
-manager: jwhit
-editor: tysonn
-ms.assetid: 7f7db785-52c0-4613-aa12-b02fd32a5182
 ms.service: automation
-ms.devlang: na
-ms.topic: article
-ms.tgt_pltfrm: na
-ms.workload: infrastructure-services
-ms.date: 09/12/2016
+ms.component: process-automation
+author: georgewallace
-ms.author: magoedte;bwren
+ms.author: gwallace
+ms.date: 03/16/2018
+ms.topic: conceptual
+manager: carmonm
-ms.openlocfilehash: 5186eb8f1732d533cbceb397b4d8b5224ad773cd
+ms.openlocfilehash: ebeaa8eb75373fc94f7e4e714e36d1167fd7f060
-ms.sourcegitcommit: 5b9d839c0c0a94b293fdafe1d6e5429506c07e05
+ms.sourcegitcommit: d1451406a010fd3aa854dc8e5b77dc5537d8050e
-ms.translationtype: HT
+ms.translationtype: MT
 ms.contentlocale: nl-NL
-ms.lasthandoff: 08/02/2018
+ms.lasthandoff: 09/13/2018
-ms.locfileid: "44669599"
+ms.locfileid: "44770568"
 ---
 # <a name="testing-a-runbook-in-azure-automation"></a>Testing a runbook in Azure Automation
 When you test a runbook, the [Draft version](automation-creating-importing-runbook.md#publishing-a-runbook) is executed and any actions that it performs are completed.
 No job history is created, but the [Output](automation-runbook-output-and-messages.md#output-stream) and [Warning and Error](automation-runbook-output-and-messages.md#message-streams) streams are displayed in the Test output Pane.
 Messages to the [Verbose Stream](automation-runbook-output-and-messages.md#message-streams) are displayed in the Output Pane only if the [$VerbosePreference variable](automation-runbook-output-and-messages.md#preference-variables) is set to Continue.